Progesterone Levels: What’s Normal for Women?

-From regulating the menstrual cycle to supporting a growing fetus in pregnancy, progesterone plays a vital role in women’s reproductive health.
-However, the dynamic nature of this hormone can make it difficult to understand what “normal” progesterone levels are at the various stages along your fertility journey.
+Progesterone plays a vital role in women’s reproductive health.
+However, the dynamic nature of this hormone can make it difficult to understand what “normal” progesterone levels are along your fertility journey.

-In this article, we will explore everything you need to know about what progesterone is, what it does in the body, and where your progesterone levels should be at specific key milestones.
+In this article, we will explore what progesterone is, what it does in the body, and where your progesterone levels should be.
 We’ll also take a look at ways you can test your progesterone levels, and what to do if your levels are too high or too low.

 What are normal progesterone levels in women?

 In women, blood serum progesterone levels can range from as low as <= 0.20 ng/mL to as high as 200+ ng/mL.
 However, what is considered “normal” can depend on a number of factors including menstrual cycle phase or stage of menopause.